 A Glimpse into the World of Valiant Women

 Many women of old took on a mantle that was once thought atypical to a woman.
-Carol is, and will not be the only female whose true nature disregards the limitations of what is considered female.
+Carol is and will not be the only female whose true nature typifies this.

 ♦ Wangu wa Makeri (Kenya)- First Kikuyu Female Headman

 The Agikuyu were a Matriarchal society up until the men revolted.
 The men succeeded by impregnating most women of childbearing age (as the tale goes).